silentshade/whitebox-ddd-test/README.md

  * Project Management

 Base folder acts more like infrastructure layer.
-I tried to loose coupling between contexts, and also showed that each context could be written in it's own manner.
+I tried to loose coupling between contexts, and also showed that each context could be written in it's own manner, for example ProjectManagement context implements Command/Query pattern, when UserAccess does not.

 Requirements: